Diversity, Equity, Inclusion, and Belonging at Virginia Beach Friends School

 - As a school, we are committed to recognizing each individual's unique self.

-- As a school, we are committed to working with families and students on the micro and macro issues of diversity, equity, and inclusion.
+- As a school, we are committed to working with families and students on the micro and macro issues of diversity, equity, inclusion, and belonging.
 This may range from incorporating S.P.I.C.E.S into a classroom discussion to understanding an individual's gender pronoun identifiers to having discussions on race at the local, state, national, or international levels.